 With many partners and large volunteer effort, access to the IndianaMap has historically been a bit disbursed.
 The new IndianaMap portal helps bring the effort under one roof providing a fresh face and a truly collaborative web site for all the partners.
 Kudos!

-One needs only to look so far as pleas such as in Jonathan Feldman’s recent article “How To Fix The GIS Data Mess” to see how consistent data shared among all potential users is much needed and desired.
+For example, in Jonathan Feldman’s recent article “How To Fix The GIS Data Mess,” he pleads for consistent data shared among all potential users.
 In my own experience, beyond accuracy and unfettered access to geospatial data, consistency of those data among users is critical.
-When agencies and organizations rely on geospatial data for critical decision making and those data differ, the decisions based on those data will necessarily differ, notwithstanding the best intentions.
+When agencies and organizations rely on geospatial data for critical decision making and those data differ, the decisions based on those data will necessarily be different, notwithstanding the best intentions.

-Is it emergency responders and non-profit agencies looking at different authoritative data sources to deploy rescue efforts to your pets and family members?
-Is it the construction crew, development company, city, and recreational group looking to difference data sources when trails are cleared for that latest building project?
+Are emergency responders and non-profit agencies looking at different authoritative data sources to deploy rescue efforts to save your pets and family members?
+Are construction crews, development companies, city officials, and recreational groups looking at different data sources when trails are cleared for a building project?
 Data consistency is vital – for public safety and for the public interest.
-Consistency (and with it I’m implying shared maintenance) is key to helping control costs.
+Consistent data (and implied shared maintenance) is key to helping make consistent decisions and controlling costs.

 I am a big fan of efforts such as Open Street Map (OSM) in democratizing geospatial data.
-This is an effort to be applauded.
-Clearly the sweeping early success of such effort, particularly in those areas of the world where geospatial data are less public than the US, demonstrates that people are ready and eager to create and support open data sources; I am myself.
+OSM is an effort to be applauded.
+Clearly, its sweeping early successes, particularly in areas of the world where geospatial data are less public than the US, demonstrates that people are ready and eager to create and support open data sources.
+I am myself.
 But I lend a word of caution as well… What do we do when other authoritative data that are open already exist?
-How do we determine authoritative?
+How do we determine which is THE authoritative?
 How do we share maintenance?
 These questions remain largely unanswered.

 Members of the National States’ Geographic Information Council (NSGIC) are working with public and private organizations at all levels to address these very questions.

 We must continue to strive for solutions which focus on process.
-Consistent data are key in the potential for geospatial data to solve problems at the most local to the most global of scales.
-While I agree any data may be viewed as better than no data at all, a preponderance of inconsistent data may prove no better with regard to vital issues.
+Consistent data are vital if geospatial data are used to solve problems at the most local to the most global of scales.
+While “any data” may be better than no data at all, the preponderance of inconsistent data may be our industry’s Achilles heel.
 There are inherent problems when local data (cities and counties) differ from state data, differ from federal, private, non-profit, and open data.
-This is where a National Spatial Data Infrastructure is necessary.
+That is why a National Spatial Data Infrastructure is necessary.

 A big thank-you to all of our testers and reviewers – we’ve made it!
 Check out our new web site for all the details on Ortelius, including a downloadable trial version.
 We’ll continue to add tips & tricks and screencasts to our web site to maintain it not only as our product site, but also as a rich educational resource for map making.
 To celebrate, we are offering an introductory special of $79 until September 30th.
 Development continues and we’d love to hear from you.

 I’m really looking forward to participating in the Indiana Geographic Information Council’s first fund-raising event – Urban Orienteering in Downtown Indianapolis on August 15th.
-In fact, I’m taking the whole family!
 A couple years ago, TrueNorth Team Navigation (with former IGIC board member, Jeff Coats) presented an IGIC seminar and mini-course at the State Library and it was great fun.
 This summer’s event will be kept small, and it may be viewed as a “trial run” for a future city-wide annual event.

 Orienteering is a popular international recreational sport – and a perfect fit for Indianapolis.
 If you are in the neighborhood, you should definately check it out.
 Now, to pick out our team colors…. 🙂